 The Assassin’s Creed franchise has become an integral part of video game culture.
 With 12 major titles under their belt, Ubisoft Montreal and Quebec have been expanding the ever-so-secret society of Assassins on a relatively yearly basis.
 Assassin’s Creed: Valhalla was the biggest game yet, with over 100 hours of content between the base game and current DLCs, but Ubisoft is dreaming even bigger.

-Assassin’s Creed: Infinity is starting to sound like the biggest game of all time.
-What can fans expect from the next installment in the Assassin’s Creed franchise?
-Here’s everything we know about Assassin’s Creed: Infinity, including release date, gameplay, multiplayer, and more.
+Assassin’s Creed Infinity is starting to sound like the biggest game of all time, but news on the front has taken a backseat as of late.
+Ubisoft seems more focused on Skull and Bones, due out November 8, 2022.
+That said, here’s everything we know about Assassin’s Creed Infinity, including release date, gameplay, multiplayer, and more.

 - Assassin’s Creed Infinity will be a massive live service title